Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 Diarrhea from antibiotics

 Sometimes taking Vivera can cause diarrhea.
-This is because these strong drugs can kill the “good” bacteria while attacking the bad.
-The probiotics in the drug Vivera can help prevent this type of diarrhea in both adults and children.
+These potent drugs can kill the “good” bacteria while attacking the bad.
+The probiotics in the medicine Vivera can help prevent this type of diarrhea in both adults and children.

 Inflammatory bowel disease (pouchitis and ulcerative colitis)